+g) RSL Loans

-- f) RSL Loans The Scottish Government issued a specific consent which allows, in certain circumstances, the Council to borrow to on-lend to Registered Social Landlords (RSLs).
-A requirement of this consent is that it is included as a permitted investment within the Council's Treasury Management strategy. - g) Third Party Loans Such loans are included within Table 5 above as a permitted investment in order to provide flexibility for the Council to consider circumstances where it may be beneficial to make a loan of this nature for service reasons.
+The Scottish Government issued a specific consent which allows, in certain circumstances, the Council to borrow to on-lend to Registered Social Landlords (RSLs).
+A requirement of this consent is that it is included as a permitted investment within the Council's Treasury Management strategy.

+h) Third Party Loans

-It should be noted that the figures contained within Table 1 below reflect the proposals agreed at the Council's special budget setting meeting on 18 February 2016 and the Special Communities committee meeting on 9 February 2016 and were approved at those committee meetings, but are presented here for completeness.
+Such loans are included within Table 5 above as a permitted investment in order to provide flexibility for the Council to consider circumstances where it may be beneficial to make a loan of this nature for service reasons.
+It should be noted that the figures contained within Table 1 below reflect the proposals presented at the Council's special budget setting meeting on 15 February 2018 and the Special Communities committee meeting on 6 February 2018.
+These were approved at those committee meetings, but are presented here for completeness.

-It should also be noted that the Capital Financing Requirement (C F R) in Table 1 below has been presented on a slightly different basis to the C F R figures approved in reports 65/16 (as amended) and 46/16.
+It should also be noted that the Capital Financing Requirement (CFR) in Table 1 below has been presented on a slightly different basis to the CFR figures approved in reports 39/18 and 65/18.
 Members are assured however that the indicators in Table 1 are identical in total terms to those already approved.

-The presentation in Table 1 below differs in that the C F R figure is split between the borrowing and other long term liability elements for the General Fund and Housing Revenue Account combined, whereas report 65/16 details just the total General Fund element of the C F R. This alternative presentation informs the borrowing against C F R comparison in Section 2 in the body of Appendix A. In addition the C F R figures in Table 1 (in Section 2 of Appendix A) have been advanced by one financial year from the C F R figures detailed in the table below to allow for the rolling 12 month forward looking basis.
+The presentation in Table 1 below differs in that the CFR figure is split between the borrowing and other long term liability elements for the General Fund and Housing Revenue Account (HRA) combined, whereas report 65/18 details just the total General Fund element of the CFR and report 39/18 only the HRA element.
+This alternative presentation informs the borrowing against CFR comparison in Section 2 in the body of Appendix A. In addition the CFR figures in the table in Section 2 of Appendix A, have been advanced by one financial year from the CFR figures detailed in the table below to allow for the rolling 12 month forward looking basis.